texfaq/texfaq.github.io/FAQ-gutter.md

 ---
+title:  Why is the inside margin so narrow?
 section: Common misunderstandings
 date: 2014-06-10
 ---

-# Why is the inside margin so narrow?

 If you give the standard classes the `twoside` option, the class sets the margins narrow on the left of odd-numbered pages, and